 Enough with the Playbooks and Frameworks!

-Influencers obsess over playbooks and frameworks, but the biggest wins happen when you start messy.
+Influencers obsess over startup playbooks and business frameworks, but the biggest wins happen when you start messy.

 Not a day goes by without yet another playbook, framework, or roadmap being promoted by yet another author-entrepreneur on LinkedIn or Substack.
 Methods are like lawyers.
 They’re all trying to convince you that you need them.